oismailov/golang-test-task-cat-byte/README.md

 some code was copied between projects, however, it's good to have shared libs to work with storage, queues and caching

+Also, did not add tests due to lack of the time